 For a thicker, creamier or richer alternative to a cold-pressed juice, try a smoothie instead.

 If you want something warm and comforting, heat a packet of plain instant oatmeal in the microwave for a quick and satisfying treat that will fill you up.
-Choose plain oatmeal and add your favourite toppings, such as nuts, fruit and a drizzle of honey for sweetness.
+Choose plain oatmeal and add your favourite toppings, such as nuts, fresh fruit and a drizzle of honey for sweetness.

 A healthier and all natural cookie, it’s so simple to prepare and it’s delicious.
 Simply cut the core out of the apple, slice into thick rounds and top with peanut butter and sultanas or chopped dates.